3 Areas Where Small Business Needs Professional Help

 A lot of businesses have employees.
 And as your business grows and hires more people, your human resources situation becomes more complex.
 Every new employee comes with a set of tasks someone needs to manage.
 They include everything from training to delivering performance reviews.
 Details like employee manuals and compliance soon become things you can’t ignore, and they take time, energy, and know-how to manage.

 There are also legal implications in most HR decisions, from making a full-time offer to hiring an intern, to a layoff.
 If you aren’t familiar with the range of employment laws in both your state and federal government, you run the risk of making a mistake that could cost you time, money, and emotional stress.
 The last thing a business owner needs is a day in court arguing a worker’s comp claim or in an arbitration hearing for an ex-employee who feels they were let go for illegal reasons.
 Add to that the changing regulations around health and other benefits, and you have a host of legal minefields you probably want to avoid.

 There’s no set staff size for knowing when it’s time to bring in HR help—it could be three employees, or it could be 10.
 Hiring in-house HR is one option, though it’s not the only option.
-Many businesses turn to HR outsourcing companies; they handle compliance and risk management for all staff, contractors, and vendors.
+Some businesses turn to HR outsourcing companies; they handle compliance and risk management for all staff, contractors, and vendors.
+Another option is getting a simple hr software for small business, like BambooHR, to help manage growth, onboarding, employee records, and let you focus on the things that matter most – your employees.
 Of course, the only person who can determine the right option for your business is you.